ddvniele/Sssymbols/README.md

 - copy symbol name on your clipboard with a click or a right-click
 - copy SwiftUI symbol implementation with a right-click

-## What's New (v1.2.1 - Aug 27, 2024)
+## What's New (v1.2.2 - Aug 30, 2024)
-- fixed bugs, such as:
-  - "Copied!" text would never go away
-- small improvements, such as:
-  - you can now see every symbol name by hovering the symbol or with a right-click
-  - changed settings icon
-  - fixed header ui
+big changes are in the air, stay tuned! but for now, only a small fix:
+- fixed a bug where new updates from v1.2 and v1.2.1 wouldn't show on symbols searched with the search bar

 ## Working on
 - cleaner UI and UX